MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/monitor-office-compatibility-and-deployments-by-using-telemetry-dashboard.md

 ## Learn about the Office Telemetry Dashboard worksheets

 The following table briefly describes the primary worksheets in Office Telemetry Dashboard.
-All Office Telemetry Dashboard worksheets.
 For more detailed information about the worksheets, see [Office Telemetry Dashboard worksheet reference](telemetry-dashboard-worksheet-reference.md).

 **Overview of Office Telemetry Dashboard worksheets**